mr-ravin/collaborative-auction/README.md

 ```
 In our system, the candidate_id begins with 1 in the dictionary based response.

+---

+### Conclusion
+Our proposed auction systems have shown potential of increasing the overall participation in auctions leading to increase in the final bidding amount.
+The combined effect of the addictive nature of gambling system to an auction system helps in increasing the participation of candidates.
+It also makes auctions more attention gathering and in turn reducing the illegal gambling activities which in turn leads to better law and order establishment.

+---
 ```python
 Copyright (c) 2019 Ravin Kumar
 Website: https://mr-ravin.github.io